MacFadyenK/SortingWithGenerics/README.md

 ## Sorting with Generics
 This program implements both merge and bubble sorting using generics.
-These sorting methods are demonstrated using arrays of Integer, Double, and String which serve demonstrate the versitality of generics.
+These sorting methods are demonstrated using arrays of Integer, Double, and String which serve to demonstrate the versitality of generics.